Environment Monitoring Sensors Manufacturer

 Disadvantages: Do not use under direct sunlight, water vapor will affect the measurement accuracy.

-2. Capacitance liquid level sensor
+2. Capacitive liquid level sensor

 Capacitance liquid level sensor